Skip to navigation Skip to content

 Come prepared

 • Glensaugh is a working farm.
 Help us to continue our work safely.
-Do not hinder farm operations and follow any advice you receive from farm workers.
+Do not hinder farm operations and follow any advice you receive from farm staff.

-• Please wear suitable clothing and footwear for the outdoors - the weather can change rapidly.
+• Please wear suitable clothing and footwear for the outdoors.

 • Take care when walking through areas where paths are unmarked.